 The famous city of Bhaktapur, situated at an altitude of 1,401 meters, is home to medieval art and architecture, covering an area of 4 square miles.
 Bhaktapur means the city of devotees.
 The city lies about 14 kilometers east of Kathmandu and can be reached by public transportation or taxi.
-The major sites in Bhaktapur include:
+The major sites in Bhaktapur include.

-Bhaktapur Durbar Square:
+Bhaktapur Durbar Square

-This temple was first built as a one story pagoda during the reign of King Jagat Jyoti Malla, and later changed into a three storied temple in 1781 A.D. by King Bhupatindra Malla.
+This temple was first built as a one-story pagoda during the reign of King Jagat Jyoti Malla and later changed into a three-storied temple in 1781 A.D. by King Bhupatindra Malla.
 The temple is noted for its artistic grandeur.
 It is dedicated to Lord Bhairav, the god of Terror.

-Surya Vinayak is situated in the beautiful surroundings of Bhadgaon, which is the shrine of Ganesh, the elephant headed god.
+Surya Vinayak is situated in the beautiful surroundings of Bhadgaon, which is the shrine of Ganesh, the elephant-headed god.
 From here the pleasant view of the city of Bhaktapur is seen with snow-capped peaks in the background.
-Changu Narayan one of the most famous religious sites in Nepal.
+Changu Narayan is one of the most famous religious sites in Nepal.
 It is located at the end of a long ridge, which runs well into the valley.
-This temple is said to have been built in 323 A.D by King Hari Dutta Verma and is considered to be the oldest temple in the valley.
+This temple is said to have been built in 323 A.D. by King Hari Dutta Verma and is considered to be the oldest temple in the valley.